 It’s important to fertilize as a part of your regular poinsettia care routine in order to keep them healthy for the long term.
 Start feeding in the spring, and continue until fall.

 Feed them every-other-week with liquid fertilizer or compost tea (which you can get as either a concentrate or tea bags).
-Or add slow release fertilizer to the soil in the spring, and a couple of times throughout the summer.

 Temperature

-For best results, do not place them where they will encounter gusts of cold air, such as a door that opens to the outside.
-Also be sure to keep them away from heat sources, like fireplaces, radiators, or vents.
+For best results, do not place them where they will encounter gusts of cold air, such as an exterior door or drafty window.

 Disease Issues